yl-msft/GalaxyExplorer/README.md

 class wraps up all of the calls to create and maintain the WorldAnchor that defines the position where the galaxy is placed as part of the introduction process.

+# Touchscript

+Its a unity free asset that handles user touches on screen and interpretes them into translation, rotation, scale.

+# Input

+There are multiple user inputs.
+Input in HoloLens and MR is handled by MRTK.
+In desktop there is GEMouseInputSource, GEKeyboardInputSource and GETouchScreenInputSource Each one of these inherit from MRTK's BaseInputSource.
+They override InputManager.Instance.OverrideFocusedObject when necessary as InputManager of MRTK has as focused object the one focused by the cursor.
+In mouse, keyboard and touch case those thats not valid.

 # Shaders